Bowling Green pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Bowling Green?

-On 25 June 2026, Grass is the dominant pollen source in Bowling Green. cypress are also present but at lower levels. willow and hazel are not currently active.
+On 16 July 2026, Ambrosia is the dominant pollen source in Bowling Green. grass are also present but at lower levels. alder, artemisia, birch, cypress, oak, and willow are not currently active.

 When is pollen season in Bowling Green?